RanitJana/AOT-Website/README.md

 - Use the contact form to send inquiries or feedback.

 ### 8. Research center
-- Discover the cutting-edge research centers and institutes at Acme College.
+- Discover the cutting-edge research centers and institutes at Academy of Technology College.
 - Learn about ongoing research projects, faculty expertise, and collaboration opportunities.

 ### 9. News and Events
-- Stay up-to-date with the latest news, announcements, and events happening at Acme College.
+- Stay up-to-date with the latest news, announcements, and events happening at Academy of Technology College.
 - Browse through event calendars, webinars, and guest lectures.

 ### 10. Student resources